FirstPersonNetwork/ostc-fpp-rs/README.md

 export LKMV_CONFIG_PATH=~/.config/lkmv-tool
 ```

-Make sure that the new location exists before running the tool.
+### Private Configuration

+An encrypted configuration stored inside the public configuration file, containing sensitive information about:

+- List of contacts with their Community DIDs and Alias.
+- List of relationships with their:
+  - Remote and local Relationship DIDs (R-DIDs)
+  - Remove and local Community DIDs (C-DIDs)
+  - Relationship aliases

 ### Secured Configuration

-Stored in the operating system’s secure storage, e.g., macOS Keychain or Linux Keyring.
+A sensitive information stored in the operating system’s secure storage, e.g., macOS Keychain or Linux Keyring.

 The secured configuration includes:

 - Private key materials.
 - Encrypted Session Key (ESK), if using a hardware token.

-If your profile uses both a hardware token and unlock code, the secured data is encrypted using the ESK.
+If your profile uses a hardware token, the secured data is encrypted using the ESK.

 For more details about secured configuration, refer to the [Handling Secured Configuration](./docs/handling-secured-configuration.md) documentation.